 Ready To Get Help Today?

 If left untreated, harmful substances can wreak havoc on a college student’s mind and body.
 Students may experiment with other drugs once they have formed a drug tolerance.
 Once the tolerance deepens, students can then develop a dependence or craving, thus becoming addicted.
 Stopping the descent into chemical substance disorders can be challenging, but not impossible.

 Rehab facilities offer patients access to counseling to tap into underlying concerns, which possibly fuel dependencies, in addition to directly treating many symptoms of addiction.
-Contact a treatment professional to get access to medicine that can reinstate the body to a healthy state.
+Contact a treatment provider to receive information and guidance on your next steps towards recovery.

 What are you struggling with?